oxsecurity/megalinter/docs/descriptors/repository_syft.md

       --exclude stringArray                       exclude paths from being scanned using a glob expression --file string                               file to write the default report output to (default is STDOUT) (DEPRECATED: use: output)
-  -h, --help                                      help for syft
-      --name string                               set the name of the target being analyzed (DEPRECATED: use: source-name) -o, --output stringArray                        report output format (<format>=<file> to output to a file), formats=[cyclonedx-json cyclonedx-xml github-json spdx-json spdx-tag-value syft-json syft-table syft-text template] (default [syft-table])
+  -h, --help                                      help for syft -o, --output stringArray                        report output format (<format>=<file> to output to a file), formats=[cyclonedx-json cyclonedx-xml github-json spdx-json spdx-tag-value syft-json syft-table syft-text template] (default [syft-table])
       --override-default-catalogers stringArray   set the base set of catalogers to use (defaults to 'image' or 'directory' depending on the scan source)
       --platform string                           an optional platform specifier for container image sources (e.g. 'linux/arm64', 'linux/arm64/v8', 'arm64', 'linux')